figueira34/boardgame/README.md

-# Which boardgame to play? by Henrique Figueira
+# Which board game to play? by Henrique Figueira

+Heads up!
+This was my first-ever Python project, so go easy on me.

 ## DataCamp project - Proposed idea: